miklaskarjalainen/Twchat/readme.md

 <img src="./images/example.gif" alt="drawing" width="500"/>

 ## Usage
-1. Download Rwchat from the releases category.
+1. Download Twchat from the releases category.
 Extract it to a folder.
 2. Change the channel in 'index.js'
 ```javascript
 const client = new tmi.Client({